contains the active ingredient citalopram hydrobromide

 - antiarrhythmics, medicines used to treat an irregular heart beat

-- digoxin, a medicine used to treat heart failure or to control a fast irregular heart beat
+- digoxin, a medicine used to treat heart failure or to control a fas

 - any other medicines for depression, anxiety, obsessive-compulsive disorder or pre-menstrual dysphoric disorder.